sabdulramoni2/Deploying-MongoDB-and-Mongo-Express/README.md

 ## **Deploying MongoDB and MongoExpress**
 - Created MongoDB Deployment
-- Created Secret for Mongo Credentials
-- Created MongoDB Internal Service
-- Created MongoExpress Deployment
-- Created ConfigMap for DB Server URL
-- Created Mongo Express External Service
-- 2. Created MongoDB Deployment
   a.
 Configure the deployment file to include port 27017 which is MongoDB port
   b.
 Added env variable with name and values for the username and password.
   c.
 The values will be in the secret config file
 3. Created secret config file
 a.
 The value of the secrets (username and password) is base 64 encoded
 b.	          echo -n ‘username’ | base64  =  values will be paste in secret file